(Updated April 2016)

 Radiation exposure on the plant site

-By 31 December 2011, Tepco had checked the radiation exposure of 19,594 people who had worked on the site since 11 March.
+By the end of 2011, Tepco had checked the radiation exposure of 19,594 people who had worked on the site since 11 March.
 For many of these both external dose and internal doses (measured with whole-body counters) were considered.
 It reported that 167 workers had received doses over 100 mSv.
 Of these 135 had received 100 to 150 mSv, 23 150-200 mSv, three more 200-250 mSv, and six had received over 250 mSv (309 to 678 mSv) apparently due to inhaling iodine-131 fume early on.
 The latter included the two unit 3-4 control room operators in the first two days who had not been wearing breathing apparatus.
 There were up to 200 workers on site each day.
 Recovery workers are wearing personal monitors, with breathing apparatus and protective clothing which protect against alpha and beta radiation.
 So far over 3500 of some 3700 workers at the damaged Daiichi plant have received internal check-ups for radiation exposure, giving whole body count estimates.
 The level of 250 mSv was the allowable maximum short-term dose for Fukushima accident clean-up workers through to December 2011, 500 mSv is the international allowable short-term dose "for emergency workers taking life-saving actions".
 Since January 2012 the allowable maximum has reverted to 50 mSv/yr.

 Tepco figures submitted to NRA for the period to end January 2014 showed 173 workers had received more than 100 mSv (six more than two years earlier) and 1578 had received 50 to 100 mSv.
 This was among a total of 32,024, 64% more than had worked there two years earlier.
 Since April 2013 none of the 13,154 who had worked on site had received more than 50 mSv, and 96% of these had less than 20 mSv dose.
 Early in 2014 there were about 4000 on site each weekday.